 - Google will annoy users by showing endless CAPTCHA even though user identified correct images.

-Therefore, Google reCAPTCHA is not a user friendly option especially for your customers.
+Therefore, Google reCAPTCHA may not be a user friendly option especially for your customers.
 You can still use Google reCAPTCHA if you do not have much traffic from China and other countries blocking Google services.
 You can use the same AIOWPS plugin for this purpose also.
 Go to “WP Security > Brute Force” section and navigate to “Login Captcha” tab.
 Here you can enable “Use Google reCAPTCHA as default” option by providing site key and secret key.

 In you do not want to use bigger plugin like AIOWPS for this purpose, then you have dedicated plugins like reCAPTCHA by BestWebSoft.
 With this plugin you have lots of settings to enable V2, V3 or invisible reCAPTCHA with light or dark theme.
 In addition, you can enable reCAPTCHA in all default WordPress forms and Contact Form 7 forms.